-- 1. 3000 NCLEX-PN questions answered in exam mode with a passing score of 75. - 5-week online review from the National Council of State Board of Nursing (NCSBN).
-Cost is \$70.00.
-(Price subject to change by company) - 3.
-Take HESI-PN Exit Exam.
+- 1. 3000 NCLEX-PN questions answered in exam mode with a passing score of 75. - 2.
+Online NCLEX-PN Test Bank: Board Vitals (www.boardvitals.com).
+Select 3 months + 1600 questions.

+Cost is \$89.00.
+(Price subject to change by company)

+- 3. Take HESI-PN Exit Exam.
 Cost is \$55.00.
 (Price subject to change by company) - 4.
-24 hours HESI-PN remediation through Evolve account. - \ No NCLEX questions, certificate or paperwork over 3 months old from date of graduation will be accepted.
+48 hours HESI-PN remediation through Evolve account. - No NCLEX questions, certificate or paperwork over 3 months old from date of graduation will be accepted. - 5.
+Students must submit proof of purchase upon receipt; students must also submit results of practice exams and turn in to the Program Director of the Vocational Nursing Department.
+You may fax or email proof of purchase and exam results to the Program Director.